-The House and Senate passed the American Rescue Plan Act (ARP) and the President signed it into law on March 11th.
-This bill includes many provisions that have major tax impacts for 2020 and 2021 tax returns such as:
+The House and Senate passed the American Rescue Plan Act (ARP) and the President signed it into law on March 11, 2020.
+This bill includes many provisions that have major tax impacts for 2020 and 2021 tax returns.

 We are still awaiting information on whether the IRS will process refunds for returns already filed, or if taxpayers will need to amend.
 The IRS communicated, “We do not have any information or guidance to share regarding unemployment and the American Rescue Plan.”
 When the IRS provides guidance, we will immediately pass it along.

 Individuals can receive an advanced premium tax credit (APTC) to lower their monthly health insurance payments.
 If at the end of the year they have received more APTC than the credit allowed based on household income, the taxpayer does not have to pay back the excess when filing their 2020 federal tax return.

 Single taxpayers making under $75,000 will receive a $1,400 refundable tax credit, while joint filers making less than $150,000 will receive $2,800.
 Also, taxpayers will receive $1,400 for each qualifying dependent (including adult dependents).
 The credit will end at an income threshold of $80,000 for single filers and $160,000 for joint.

 Taxpayers who are married to undocumented residents will be able to receive the stimulus payments.
 If you experience changes to income, dependencies, or filing status, it may be advantageous to file before/after these payments are issued.